thoughtbot/maintaining-open-source-projects/book/02-community.md

 ## Communication channels

-Imagine an open source project where the most recent question remains unanswered for weeks in the issue tracker.
+Imagine an open source project where the most recent question in the issue tracker remains unanswered for weeks.
 You think of how else to contact people, but even a search for the maintainer’s public profiles finds no activity.
 You find yourself on a dead-end street: nothing is happening, and there is no indication that anything will happen soon.
 You would leave this place in search of greener pastures, trying to find another project that, even if not as useful for you as this one looks like, has an active community sustaining it.

 As maintainers, we want to avoid this feeling of abandonment.
 Communication is vital to keep the air fresh, even if to only say “I don’t have the time right now,